We proudly offer the bios of our accomplished teachers.

 Cullen Thomas is the author of the memoir Brother One Cell (Viking).
 His work has also appeared in the New York Times Magazine, the Washington Post, Salon, World Hum, Current Biography, and Penthouse.
 He holds a BA from Binghamton University.

 Clifford Thompson is the author of Love for Sale and Other Essays (Autumn House Press), and the memoir Twin of Blackness (Autumn House Press).
 He served for more than ten years as editor in chief of Current Biography magazine and Wilson Biographies.
-His articles and essays have appeared in The Iowa Review, The Threepenny Review, Commonweal, Film Quarterly, and have been anthologized in Best American Movie Writing, among others.
+His articles and essays have appeared in The Iowa Review, The Los Angeles Review of Books, The Threepenny Review, Commonweal, Film Quarterly, and have been anthologized in Best American Movie Writing, among others.
 He is a winner of the Whiting Writers’ Award for nonfiction.
 He has taught at Columbia University, and holds a BA in English and Creative Writing from Oberlin College.